psychemedia/storytelling-notes/tales-to-tell.md

 Ring of King Solomon eg in http://www.professorsolomon.com/ringofsolomon.html

 > King Solomon was sitting on his throne one morning, And he decided that Benaiah, the captain of the Palace Guard, needed a lesson in humility.
 So the king summoned Benaiah and gave him an impossible mission to fulfill.
-"I have heard rumors of a fabulous ring,” said Solomon.
+"I have heard rumors of a fabulous ring," said Solomon.
 "It has a unique power.
 When a sad man gazes upon it, he becomes happy.
 But when a happy man gazes upon it, he becomes sad.
-Find this ring and bring it to me.”
+Find this ring and bring it to me."
 >
 > Benaiah set out in search of the ring.
 He traveled from town to town, inquiring as to its whereabouts.
 But no one had ever heard of such a ring.
 And he was about to give up when he spotted a junk shop, whose proprietor was sitting out front.
 Benaiah approached the man and described the object of his search.
 >
-> "A ring that cheers the sad and saddens the cheerful?” said the junk dealer.
-"Come inside.”
+> "A ring that cheers the sad and saddens the cheerful?" said the junk dealer.
+"Come inside."
 >
 > They entered the shop.
 From a boxful of baubles the junk dealer took a plain, silver ring.
 He engraved some words on it and gave it to Benaiah.
 Benaiah read the inscription, nodded sagely, and headed back to the palace.
 >
 > Solomon was expecting an unsuccessful—and humbled—Benaiah.
 So when Benaiah strode in and handed him the ring, the king was taken aback.
 Inspecting it, he read the inscription—and let out a melancholy sigh.
 >
 > King Solomon removed his costly rings and slipped on the ring from the junk shop.
-"It was I who needed a lesson in humility,” he said.
-"This ring has reminded me that wealth and power are fleeting things.”
+"It was I who needed a lesson in humility," he said.
+"This ring has reminded me that wealth and power are fleeting things."
 >
 > For inscribed on the ring was a Yiddish phrase:
 >
-> GAM ZU YAAVOR ("This too shall pass”)
+> GAM ZU YAAVOR ("This too shall pass")

 See also